lf-edge/eve/docs/BUILD.md

 ### Building packages

 Packages are built within a docker container as defined by the `Dockerfile` within the package directory.
 The `Dockerfile` also specifies how the package will be built within the container.
 Some packages have a separate script to built them which is then invoked using the `RUN` clause within the `Dockerfile`.
-For some others like the `kernel` package, the entire build script is specified within the `Dockerfile`.
+For some others like the `u-boot` package, the entire build script is specified within the `Dockerfile`.
 Finally, the built docker images are published [here](https://hub.docker.com/u/lfedge).

 One can build each package independently via: